jeanpauphilet/msPCA/README.md

 With `type = "X"`, `mspca()` applies the algorithm to the data directly via the products `t(X) %*% (X %*% beta)` and never forms the `p x p` matrix.
-This is substantially faster and more memory-efficient when `n << p`: on the riboflavin benchmark (`n = 71`, `p = 4088`) it cuts runtime from 85.7 s to 2.2 s and peak working memory from 640 MB to 44 MB, at identical variance explained.
+This is substantially faster and more memory-efficient when `n << p`: on the riboflavin benchmark (`n = 71`, `p = 4088`) it cuts median runtime from 56.7 s to 1.8 s and peak working memory from 640 MB to 44 MB, at identical variance explained.
 Pass `type = "X"` whenever the number of variables greatly exceeds the number of observations; when `n > p` the dense `type = "Sigma"` path is cheaper.